uibk-dps-teaching/ps_parprog_2020/01/readme.md

 - What is the formal definition of Amdahl's law and what relationship does it describe for parallel programs (explain in your own words)?
 Why/How is this significant?
 - Compute the theoretical speedup of a program that spends 10% of its time in unparallelizable, sequential regions for 6 cores and for a hypothetically unlimited number of cores.
 - Compute the theoretical speedup of a program that spends 20% of its time in unparallelizable, sequential regions for 6 cores and for a hypothetically unlimited number of cores.
+- Given an algorithm of time complexity O(n*n*n).
+How large (in %) can the unparallelizable, sequential region be at most, such that a speedup of 10 can be achieved using 64 cores?

 ## Exercise 2 (1.5 Points)